ant-tkachov/kfzteile24-coding-task/README.md

 The project contains implementation (`CounterMemoryRepository`) of functionality to use memory class which is sufficient for the task.

 In the real world we usually work with databases.
 Just for the demo purposes there is class `CounterDbRepository` with no implemented methods.
-If needed the methods in the class can be implemented.
+If needed, the methods in the class can be implemented.

 In the best case the Data Layer project should have no logic besides the logic to store and retrieve data.

 ### kfzteile24.CodingTask.BusinessLayer <a name="business-layer"></a>

 The project contains all the logic.
-The interface `CounterService` defines necessary method to make the task done.
+The interface `CounterService` defines necessary methods to get the task done.

 Using the interfaces allows us to use the Dependency Injection with all the benefits which we can have from it, for instance adding unit tests, replacing some parts of the functionality without touching the others.

-The implementation provided in `CounterService`, hence there is `kfzteile24.CodingTask.BusinessLayer.Tests` which contains the test to cover the implemented logic.
+The implementation is provided in `CounterService`, hence there is `kfzteile24.CodingTask.BusinessLayer.Tests` project which contains the tests to cover the implemented logic.

 The `CounterService` uses `ICounterReository` described above.

 ### kfzteile24.CodingTask.BusinessLayer.Tests <a name="business-layer-tests"></a>

 The project contains the unit tests to test the implemented business logic.
 There is no UI in the current task, therefore there is no need to provide UI tests.
-Also, in the current solution no need to add unit tests for the Data Layer.
+Also, in the current solution there is no need to add unit tests for the Data Layer.

 To create the tests the following third party libraries are used:
 * xUnit